THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

 1. Rock & Roll Record Albums Price Guide (1985)

-The Elvis Presley Record Price Guide (1985)
+2. Elvis Presley Record Price Guide (1985)

 AFTER MY FIRST ELVIS BOOK was published by O’Sullivan Woodside in 1985, I was not content with the across-the-board changes that I had made.
 I wanted more!
 I had been too conservative—a word rarely associated with me—in adjusting assigned values and wanted a second shot at getting it right.
 Five years later and I had A Touch Of Gold.

 I could have given this book to Krause but chose instead to go the self-publishing route.
 With my best friend Jack Thuemmler as the business half of a two-person partnership, we launched White Dragon Press to publish an ongoing line of specialized price guides for record collectors.
 (Our company was named after Ruth, the white dragon in Anne McCaffrey’s Dragonriders of Pern stories.)

 This was a great idea that, alas, blew up in our faces.
 Jack and I were beset by one problem after another—each unforeseen, each minor.
 By the accumulation of minor problems taxed our resources (both capital and personal) and we failed after selling a few thousand copies.